 Subject: Credit collection for [X]

 Please find this letter as a reminder of the payment that has been due for 10 days.
-The last date to make the payment was 10th September 202X.
-W We have sent you many reminders concerning the payment of the credit but there was no response from your side.
+The last date to make the payment was September 10, 20XX.
+W We have sent you many reminders concerning the payment of the credit, but there has been no response from your side.

-Please consider this letter as a reminder as well as a warning as the bank holds the right to freeze your account and all the funds in it in case of non-payment of the credit till the next due date.
+Please consider this letter as a reminder as well as a warning, as the bank holds the right to freeze your account and all the funds in it in case of non-payment of the credit until the next due date.

 Format: MS Word 2003+ Size: 45 KB